When I grow up I want to be a Database Administrator (said no-one ever)

 I’ve not even started to add in the column names or the primary and foreign key columns.

-And I had to force myself to stop there, because the goal of the excersie wasn’t to come up with a realistic model of my database cluster, but to show how I could lovingly "draw" my databases in this way!
+And I had to force myself to stop there, because the goal of the exercise wasn’t to come up with a realistic model of my database cluster, but to show how I could lovingly "draw" my databases in this way!

 Different definitions of a database administrator with the following key words and phrases highlighted: "create, organise and look after computer systems that store data", "maintaining, securing, and operating databases", "use specialist software to organise and maintain a secure database", "managing computer systems that store and organise data", "securing data and identifying areas for improvement with the infrastructure".